 WOW.
 "ITIL 4: Direct, Plan and Improve"" is a really good one on this topic.
 Honestly, haven`t read any other books from AXELOS, but he seems to be real genius!

-clar Wilmington
+clar TX

 AXELOS thank you so much for this book!
 ITIL 4: Direct, Plan and Improve is incredibly insighful!